-I am so, so glad we added dairy goats to our homestead.
-But, adding them has definitely come with its share of obstacles to overcome.
+I am so, so glad we added dairy goats to our homestead even if it was only for a short while.
+But, adding them definitely came with its share of obstacles to overcome.
 If you’re considering adding dairy goats (or any milking animal for that matter) to your homestead, you need to take a lot into consideration.
 Because it ain’t easy.

-I knew we wanted a source of fresh, raw milk.
+I knew we wanted a source of fresh milk on our homestead.
 Goat milk around here goes for upwards of $9 per quart.
 Per quart.
 That’s absolute insanity to me and completely unsustainable for my pocketbook.
-Raw cows milk is roughly $8 a gallon.
+Cows milk is roughly $8 a gallon.
 Which is cheaper, but still not sustainable.
-It also cannot be legally sold for human consumption in the state of Indiana.
-So, it’s all labeled as pet food.

-We sourced some other non-homogenized, lightly pasteurized milk that we used for a loooong while as an alternative to raw.
-But, we wanted our own source of dairy.
+We sourced some non-homogenized, lightly pasteurized milk that we used for a loooong time, but we had to drive a long ways to get it, it was still almost as expensive as $8 at $6.50 and we couldn’t always get it.
+So, we wanted our own source of dairy.

 I was so excited to bring our goats home, and I did tons of homework before we made the addition.
 But, no matter how much you prepare there are a few things that you just won’t quite understand until you actually add the dairy goats to your farm.

-I don’t regret bringing dairy goats home at all, but I want everyone to make well-informed decisions and realize that while they do provide a decent source of raw milk, there are many, many things to take into consideration.
+I don’t regret bringing dairy goats home at all, but they weren’t for us, at least not the breed we selected and not at the time we wound up bringing them to our homestead.
+So, I want everyone to make well-informed decisions and realize that while they do provide a decent source of milk, there are many, many things to take into consideration before taking the leap.

 6 Truths About Dairy Goats You Need to Know